bennyschmidt/ragdoll-studio/examples/instant-salesperson/arthas-react/README.md

 ![Screenshot from 2024-03-21 09-38-06](https://github.com/bennyschmidt/Arthas.AI/assets/45407493/dff16b30-fa1b-4dcd-95b3-3220cf9a6f92)

-This widget or extension would allow your users to create an instant AI salesperson based on any URL that has products listed, giving the shopper an alternative way to browse and buy.
+This site widget or browser extension would allow your users to create an instant AI shopping assistant ased on any URL that has products listed, giving the shopper an alternative way to browse and buy.

 -----